Fire and Rain (song): Cover versions

 R. B. Greaves and Johnny Rivers first released singles of "Fire and Rain" in 1970.
 Warner Brothers released Taylor's original as a single later that year, in August 1970.
 Greaves' and Rivers' versions peaked at numbers 82 and 94 on the Billboard Hot 100, respectively.

 Billboard predicted that Greaves' version would be a hit and said that "The James Taylor song is a natural and the production matches the song in merit."
 Record World also predicted it to be a hit and said that Taylor and Greaves "are perfect together."

 Record World called Rivers' version "top quality stuff."
 Cash Box said of Rivers' version that "the tang of country pop and a top forty arrangement make this the most commercial single yet on 'Fire & Rain.'"

 Marcia Hines covered "Fire and Rain" on her 1975 debut LP, Marcia Shines.
 Her version reached No. 17 in Australia.
 At the 1975 Australian Record Awards, the song won Hines Female Vocal Single of the Year.

+The song was covered on Glee in the episode "The Quarterback" in tribute to the character Finn Hudson, following the passing of actor Cory Monteith.

 References in other works

-Carole King has stated that her song "You've Got a Friend", which Taylor recorded, was a response to the line in the refrain, "I've seen lonely times when I could not find a friend."
+Carole King said that her song "You've Got a Friend", which Taylor recorded, was a response to the line in the refrain, "I've seen lonely times when I could not find a friend."

 In a live performance in New York City Madison Square Garden, Taylor Swift tells of her love for "Fire and Rain", relays how she found out that she was named after James Taylor and sings it with him on stage.